-- NRENs are mainly publicly funded, for good reasons: - education is a public good - NRENs help close 'digital divides' between and within countries - · Need access to advanced infrastructure (especially fibre) - It is in the public interest for NRENs to get best possible terms for interconnection and access - even if they are not technically public ECNs - Public-private partnerships are worth exploring for maximising rapid provision of advanced infrastructure, especially to less favoured areas
+NRENs are funded for the public good and help close "digital divides" between and within countries.
+It is in the public interest for NRENs to get the best possible terms for interconnection and access even if they are not formally classed as public communications network providers.
+In this context public-private partnerships may be worth exploring for maximising the rapid provision of advanced infrastructures especially to less favoured areas.